 -The Cheeze Factory, fondly known as The Cheeze, becomes home to the Engineering Undergraduate Society and meeting place for engineering students.

-- Axel Meisen serves as the ninth Dean of Applied Science.
+- Axel Meisen serves as the ninth Dean, Faculty of Applied Science.

 - The School of Nursing forms a collaborative degree program with the Vancouver General Hospital's School of Nursing.